-The Olympic Flame traveled to within an hour of 95 per cent of people in the UK, Isle of Man, Guernsey and Jersey during the 70-day Torch Relay.
-It enabled local communities to shine a light on the best their area has to offer – from breathtaking landscapes to dynamic urban areas.
+The Olympic Flame travelled to within an hour of 95 percent of people in the UK, the Isle of Man, Guernsey and Jersey during the 70-day Torch Relay.
+It enabled local communities to shine a light on the best their area has to offer.

 Carrying the Olympic Flame

-We will do our best to make sure each Torchbearer carries the Flame in, or near to, their local area, to help friends and family cheer them on along the way.
+We did our best to make sure each Torchbearer carried the Flame in, or near to, their local area to help friends and family cheer them on along the way.

 Lighting the Flame